ModanwalPriti06/Angular-Notes/README.md

 2. Structural Directives
   - These directives are used to change the structure of the DOM using *ngFor,*ngSwitch and *ngIf.
 3. Attribute Directives
-  - These directives are used to change the behaviour of the DOM using ngStyle,ngModel and ngClass.
+  - These directives are used to change the behaviour of the DOM using ngStyle, ngModel and ngClass.
 4. Custom Directives
   - We can create custom directives using @Directive decorator and define the desired behaviour in the class.